Here are some helpful tips to assist you in preparing and delivering an effective presentation.

 Keep your displayed message simple.
 Your presentation graphics should highlight the points you are making, not repeat them word for word.

 Four to six colors are usually plenty to communicate your message.
 Of these, only one or two should be intense colors.
-Blue is an excellent choice for background color and a fine choice as foreground color on a light background.

 Plan your presentation well in advance.
 A good presentation requires careful planning and review.